3. The recording of Wrap Your Arms Around Me

 Spring 1982

-In spring 1982 Agnetha posed for pictures taken by Swedish youth weekly "Veckojournal".
+In spring 1982 Agnetha posed for pictures taken by Swedish youth weekly "Veckojournalen".
 She presented her new dog which three years later would appear in the TV special "A for Agnetha" - the show promoting her second English language album "Eyes of a Woman".

 In the summer of 1982 Agnetha took the first step towards work outside the group.
 She accepted her first film role in a Swedish movie "Raskenstam" directed by Gunnar Hellström.
 The film was about a Swedish Casanova who lived in Stockholm in the 1940s and was engaged with a lot of women at the same time.
 Agnetha played Lisa who was Raskenstam's only real love.